-Walkways are an essential link between different sections and spaces in the garden and can be as simple or elaborate as you wish.
+A garden path connects different areas in the garden, and can be as simple or elaborate as you wish.
 The shape and materials you choose will make a big difference to the overall feel of your garden – whether a straight, formal path to a bench or focal point, or a leisurely, snaking route of exploration.

 Garden path design: the basics

 Consider the textures and look of the garden, as well as the style of your home, to ensure the paths will complement the scene you are creating.

 Ensure materials blend well across the garden.
 Walkways should be attractive, but also practical and easily maintained additions to your outside space.

 Consider the natural access routes to gates, sheds, entertaining spaces, garden rooms, children’s play areas and other zones.
 These are where you need to place paths when designing your garden.
 You can also create pathways through existing plantings or meadows.

 Think about your path's usage, too – high-traffic areas will need to be wider and made of more durable surfaces.

 Consider the practical purpose of the path: do you need to get a wheelbarrow along it, or space for two people to walk side by side?

 Improve your garden's proportions: long, thin paths accentuate a narrow garden, while one that sweeps from side to side will give the illusion that the space is wider.

 Use repetition: doing so with plants or topiary lends definition and draws the eye laterally.